VHeusinkveld/VHeusinkveld.github.io/_posts/2020-01-05-frost-paper.md

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/tDZ4bQSpopU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 If you want all the details and our findings, the open-access article can be found [here](https://doi.org/10.1016/j.agrformet.2019.107868).
+The code as used in the paper can be found [here](http://basilisk.fr/sandbox/vheusinkveld/README).

 ### The future: "Clarity on Fruit Frost"
 Skipping all that, the future of ‘solving’ this frost problem seems to be one in which the benefits of both high-resolution measurement techniques and corresponding hi-res simulations are combined across all the different protection methods.
 Precisely this will be done over the next 5 years using a newly awarded grand [received by my co-authors](https://www.tudelft.nl/en/2019/citg/minimising-fruit-crop-losses-due-to-frost/).
 The interdisciplinary team will focus on developing new types of sensors, and be bringing novel simulation techniques to other protection methods (e.a. the fire pots) to gain new insights.
 Hopefully, with the result that within 10 years time night frost is a problem of the past.